usuaero/MachUp_Py/README.md

 Contact doug.hunsaker@usu.edu with any questions.

 ##License
-This project is licensed under the ??? license.
+This project is licensed under the MIT license.
 See LICENSE file for more information.